cjsidler/go-cyoa/README.md

 The story is made available to the user using Go templates and http routes.
 If a user visits the root route (i.e., http://localhost:8080/), the user will be shown the intro story arc.

+The story JSON file defaults to "adventure.json", but the user can choose a different file by using the "-filename" flag followed by the name of the JSON file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BUILT WITH -->